kn-lim/slackingway-bot/README.md

 ## AWS Setup

+To quickly spin up **slackingway-bot** on AWS, use the [Terraform module](https://github.com/kn-lim/slackingway-bot/tree/main/terraform).

 1. Create an **endpoint** Lambda function on AWS.
     - For the `Runtime`, select `Amazon Linux 2023`.
     - For the `Architecture`, select `x86_64`.